 Dear Sir,

-We intend to publish an article entitled “ ” in your esteemed journal as an Original Article/Brief Report.
+We intend to publish an article entitled “ the ” in your esteemed journal as an Original Article/Brief Report.

 On behalf of all the contributors I will act and guarantor and will correspond with the journal from this point onward.